Algebraicity of ratios of Rankin-Selberg $L$-functions and applications to Deligne's conjecture: Applications to Deligne's conjecture

 \subsection{Symmetric power $L$-functions for $\GL_2$}

 Let $\itPi$ be a regular algebraic cuspidal automorphic representation of $\GL_2(\A)$ with infinity type $(\kappa;\,{\sf w})$.
 For $n \geq 1$, let ${\rm Sym}^n\itPi$ be the functorial lift of $\itPi$ to $\GL_{n+1}(\A)$ with respect to the symmetric $n$-th power representation of $\GL_2(\C)$.
-The existence of the lifts was proved recently by Newton and Thorne in \cite{NT2021} and \cite{NT2021b} (we refer to $loc.$ $cit.$ for a survey of known cases for $n\leq 8$).
+The existence of the lifts was proved recently by Newton and Thorne in \cite{NT2021} and \cite{NT2021b} (we refer to \textit{loc.\ cit.} for a survey of known cases for $n\leq 8$).
 Note that ${\rm Sym}^n\itPi$ is regular algebraic with essentially tempered archimedean component (cf.\,\cite[Theorem 5.3]{Raghuram2009}) and infinity type

-Moreover, it is cuspidal if and only if $\itPi$ is not of CM-type.
+Moreover, it is cuspidal for all $n$ if $\itPi$ is not of CM-type.
 In \cite[Proposition 7.7]{Deligne1979}, Deligne explicitly computed the motivic periods of ${\rm Sym}^nM_\itPi$ in terms of $\delta(M_\itPi)$ and $c^\pm(M_\itPi)$.
-In \cite{Blasius1997}, Blasius studied the behavior of Deligne's periods upon twisting by Artin motives.
-In particular, we have the following refinement of Conjecture \ref{C:Deligne} for the motive ${\rm Sym}^nM_\itPi \otimes {\rm Art}_\chi$:
+In \cite{Blasius1997}, Blasius investigated the behavior of Deligne's periods upon twisting by Artin motives.
+More precisely, for a finite order Hecke character $\chi$ of $\A^\times$ and a pure motive $M$ over $\Q$ with coefficients in a number field $\mathbb{E}$, by \cite[M.17, Corollary 4]{Blasius1997} we have